-In watching episodes of "Prepare to Suffer with Paul & Mo," we have observed Moses make clear and distinct progress, and at times regress, over the course of play.
+Overall, in watching and analyzing episodes of Prepare to Suffer with Paul & Mo, we have observed Moses make clear and distinct progress, and at times regress, over the course of play.
 Especially early on, the time delimited nature of play sessions contributed directly to back sliding between the end of one evening's play, and the start of play the following week.
 In fact, Moses can in some instances be seen to regress and advance in his competency as a player over the course of a given evening, sometimes demonstrating less ability as the night progresses, sometimes improving steadily as the evening proceeds, and in still other instances alternately improving and declining in performance.